emmahewson/mp2_travel_quiz/TESTING.md

     ```

     I made a number of attempts to re-write the code in a way that declared the function outside of the loop, however each attempt caused a different console error and the app failed to work, with the tie breaker click event not working and the results not being calculated.
-I therefore decided to leave the code as it was, based on the fact that it was a warning that came down to the readability of the code, I would like to be able to make my code more readable in the future, but as this is my first project using JavaScript I didn't have the knowledge or experience to solve this warning in this case.
+I therefore decided to leave the code as it was, based on the fact that it was a warning that came down to the readability of the code, though learning from this for future JavaScript projects to avoid these warnings.

 <details><summary>Warning 3: Do not use "new" for side effects</summary>